Anish-2108/OAuth_Authentication_Flow_-WithFiddler/README.md

 ![Dashboard](https://anishpathan.files.wordpress.com/2020/05/4.png?w=1024)

 **Step 2:** This is where OAuth process gets started and in redirect its asking for OAuth server and  users read only access information.**(*facebook.com/v2.12/dialog/oauth? (presented with client id and redirect to OAuth server with URI*)**
-* Access scope are previously defined between Idp and Sp.
+* Access scope are previously defined between Idp/Authorization server which understand the scope of access like whether to read or write access to be provided based on the request.

 **Step 3:** LinkedIn request for Authorization URI for the user with client id.